juanprietob/clusterpost/src/clusterpost-server/README.md

 	npm install clusterpost-server
 ----

-During the installation, the files 'conf.production.json', 'conf.test.json' and index.js were generated.
+During the installation, the files 'conf.production.json', 'conf.test.json' and index.js are generated.
 You must edit conf.production.json and/or conf.test.json with your configuration options.

 To run clusterpost in production mode run: